Federalism in China: Communist-era developments

 After Chinese Communists established the Chinese Soviet Republic in Jiangxi, they aimed at a political system modeled after the union republics of the Soviet Union.
 According to their plans, China was to be a Soviet federal republic with several autonomous republics (such as Mongolia, Xinjiang, and Tibet).
 During the period of the Long March they established a small autonomous republic for Tibetans in Sichuan.
 In Shaanxi, however, they changed their nationality policy, abandoning their plan to establish autonomous republics (as in the Soviet Union) in favor of autonomous regions.
-The first of these to be created was Inner Mongolia Autonomous Region in 1947.
+The first of these to be created was the Inner Mongolia Autonomous Region in 1947.

 When the People's Republic of China was founded in 1949, it was divided into six semi-independent greater administrative areas.
 The central government was transferred from the People's Government of North China and just controlled northern China and Inner Mongolia.
 Other greater administrative areas had more autonomy.
 This autonomy had ended completely by 1954.

 More recently, some economists have argued that during the process of economic reform that the People's Republic has evolved into a de facto federal state in which provinces have wide discretion to implement policy goals which are set by the PRC central government and in which provinces and localities actively compete with each other in order to advance economically.

 According to a 2004 study conducted by Bo Zhiyue, Chair of the Department of International Studies at the St. John Fisher College, provincial authorities have greater institutional power than central institutions.
 Bo concluded that after the 16th Party Congress, due to personnel transfers between the provinces and the centre, the central authorities emerged more powerful, but was still shy of outpowering the provincial authorities on his power index score.

 Future proposals

 Charter 08

 Charter 08, co-written by the formerly incarcerated human rights activist and Nobel Peace Prize winner Liu Xiaobo calls for the establishment of a Chinese "Federal Republic".
 The relevant proposal states:

 "A Federated Republic.
 A democratic China should seek to act as a responsible major power contributing toward peace and development in the Asian Pacific region by approaching others in a spirit of equality and fairness.
-In Hong Kong and Macao, we should support the freedoms that already exist.
+In Hong Kong and Macau, we should support the freedoms that already exist.
 With respect to Taiwan, we should declare our commitment to the principles of freedom and democracy and then, negotiating as equals and ready to compromise, seek a formula for peaceful unification.
 We should approach disputes in the national-minority areas of China with an open mind, seeking ways to find a workable framework within which all ethnic and religious groups can flourish.
 We should aim ultimately at a federation of democratic communities of China."

 As of late 2010, Charter 08 has already been signed by more than 10,000 people both inside and outside China.